jackbonaguro/cs4240/README.md

+TESTS

+Files used to test back-end:
+	phase2/test1.ir 	phase2/test2.ir

+Use spin to test the output asm.

+ASSUMPTIONS MADE

 On the backend, we encountered several inconsistencies within the project specification.
 As a result, we made a few assumptions, as follows: